ilyamilosevic/ilyamilosevic.github.io/docs-src/index.md

                 control to&nbsp;content management team
               </li>
               <li>
-                built dozens of&nbsp;highly interactive pages, adding new components to&nbsp;the design system using advanced approaches such as&nbsp;compound components, React Context, portals
+                Built dozens of&nbsp;highly interactive pages, adding new components to&nbsp;the design system using advanced approaches such as&nbsp;compound components, React Context, portals
                 and&nbsp;centralized management of&nbsp;z-index